 Regardless of there being a legal obligation, all stakeholders affected by the breach and the law enforcement should be notified.
 These stakeholders may include employees, customers, investors, business partners and regulation authorities.
 For instance, in an event where you suffer a data breach in Turkey, as per PDPL (Personal Data Protection Law - KVKK) you have to notify PDPL authorities within 72 hours.

 7. Focus on Post Breach Operations

 After taking the required precautions against data breach, you have to analyze the breach and its consequences in detail and you have to create insights in order to prevent similar incidents in the future.
-In order to create these insights, it may be beneficial to review your cybersecurity network in detail.
+In order to create these insights, it may be beneficial to review your cyber security network in detail.

 A significant portion of data breaches are induced by seizing privileged accounts with privileged authorizations or internal threats which are over-authorized.
 The most efficient way to monitor these accounts and prevent data breaches are Privileged Access Management solutions.
 Privileged Access Management aka.
 PAM solutions offer full supervision over privileged account access data and ensure that you have full control over the movements within your IT infrastructure.
 PAM significantly streamlines your user data management as part of privileged access and is also very accomplished in terms of preventing data breaches from cyber attackers.
 The different modules within PAM solutions help reduce data breaches thanks to their varied functions and increase your efficiency by ensuring business continuity.